SansanaNicolas/Personal-Programming-Docs/1 - HTML/Html.md

 - ```<div>```
 This element is the generic containner for flow content.
 It has no effect on the content or layout until styled in some way using CSS.

+- ```<dl>```
+This element represents a description list.
+The element encloses a list of groups of terms (specified using the dt element) and descriptions (provided by dd elements).
+Common uses for this element are to implement a glossary or to display metadata (a list of key-value pairs).

+- ```<dt>```
+This element specifies a term in a description or definition list, and as such must be inside a dl element.
+It's usually followed by a dd element; however, multiple dt elements in a row indicate several terms that are all defined by the inmediate next dd element.

+- ```<figcaption>```
+The figcaption html element represents a caption or legend describing the rest of the contents of its parent figure element.

+- ```<figure>```
+This html element represents self-contained content, potentially with an optional caption, which is specified using the figcaption element.
+The figure, its caption, and its content are referenced as a single unit.

+- ```<hr>```
+The hr html element represents a thematic break between paragraph-level elements: for example, a change of scene in a story, or a shift of topin within a section.

+- ```<li>```
+The li html element is used to represent an item in a list.
+It must be contained in a parent element: an ordered list (ol), an unordered list (ul) or a menu (menu).
+In menus and unordered lists, list items are usually displayed using bullet points.
+In ordered lists, they are usually displayed with an ascending counter on the left, such as a number or letter.

+- ```<ol>```
+The OL html elements represents an ordered list of items, typically rendered as a numbered list.

+- ```<ul>```
+The UL html element represents an unordered list of items, typically rendered as a bulleted list.

+- ```<menu>```
+The menu html element is described in the Html specification as a semantic alternative to UL, but treated by browsers (and exposed through the accessibility tree) as no different than UL.
+It represents an unordered list of items (which are represented by LI elements).

+- ```<p>```
+The P html elements represents a paragraph.
+Paragraphs are usually represented in visual media as blocks of text separated from adjacent blocks by blanc lines and/or first-line indentation, but HTML paragraphs can be any structural grouping of related content, such as images or form fields.

+- ```<pre>```
+The pre html element represents preformatted text which is to be presented exactly as written int he HTML file.
+The text is typically rendered using a non-proportional, or monospaced, font.
+Whitespace inside this element is displayed as written.